DavidWaumsley/NoScriptShow/content/blog/2024/build4.md

 ---
-title:  Redesigning a Bistro/café site.
+title:  Redesigning a Bistro site.
 Part 2.
-Coding with HTML and CSS
+Coding
-description:
+description: We look at the HTML and CSS used.
 date: 2024-10-25
 tags: ["build"]
 permalink: "build/4{{slugify }}/"